matplotlib/matplotlib/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist

 <!-- Please mark any checkboxes that do not apply to this PR as [N/A]. -->
+**Linked Issue**
+- [ ] Mentioned issue that it closes using a phrase like "closes #123" to link it back to the issue.

 **Documentation and Tests**
 - [ ] Has pytest style unit tests (and `pytest` passes)